 The combination of insomnia and anxiety can also be caused by hypothyroidism, a condition where there isn’t enough thyroid hormone in your bloodstream, and your metabolism slows down.

 If anxiety or disrupted sleep often occurs in your day-to-day life, these simple strategies can help you relax your body and mind and ease yourself into sleep.
-Changing your pre-sleep habits takes time and patience, but adapting to these changes and sleep strategies for anxiety may help you fall asleep with less sleep anxiety over time.
+Changing your pre-sleep habits takes time and patience, but adapting to these changes and sleep strategies for anxiety may help you fall asleep with less sleep anxiety.

 Practice Good Sleep Hygiene

-If you have a routine and engage in appropriate sleep hygiene on a consistent basis, your mind will be less likely to experience anxious thoughts.
+If you have a routine and consistently engage in appropriate sleep hygiene, your mind will be less likely to experience anxious thoughts.

 Using exercise to calm sleep anxiety reduces the production of stress hormones.
 Regular exercise has been shown to help people fall asleep faster and more soundly.
 You should avoid vigorous activity for at least one hour before bedtime.
-If you’ve been struggling to fall asleep, you may want to skip the late-night sweat session and opt for a morning or afternoon workout instead.
+If you’ve struggled to fall asleep, consider skipping the late-night sweat session and opt for a morning or afternoon workout.

 Set Aside Time for Winding Down

 Create a routine that winds you down and gets you in the mood for sleep.
-This can include things like dimming the lights, listening to calming music, or taking a warm bath.
+This can include dimming the lights, listening to calming sleep music for anxiety, or taking a warm bath.
 The best nighttime routine allows your mind and body time to slow down before you turn off the lights.
 Anxiety sleep music, such as relaxing sounds like rainfall or a softly spoken sleep story, can help.

 Avoid Stressful Activities Before Bed